AlwaysRightInstitute/clang/README.md

 Given that you are working on something Objective-C, there is a good chance you might miss some C++ basics.
 And Clang is using pretty much any feature C++ provides.

+##### private namespaces

+If you see a namespace declaration w/o a name like this:

+    namespace {
+      ...
+    }

+it creates a 'private' namespace.
+Think of it like 'static' in C. The contents will only be visible in the current translation unit.

 ##### auto